Living well with Congestive Heart Failure (CHF)

 • Ejection fraction to understand the working capacity of your heart.

-• Stress test or exercise test to understand how your heart performs while exercising.
+• Stress test or TMT test to understand how your heart performs while exercising.

 • Coronary angiogram to look for blockage in the blood vessels supplying the heart.